The 5 Myths of ASO

 Myth #2: Changing your title often will help you rank for more keywords

 The app title is the most important field when it comes to App Store Optimization.
-There has been a myth that by updating the title frequently, your app will rank on more keywords.
+There’s the myth that by updating the title frequently, your app will rank on more keywords.
 It is important to address this claim with caution.
-Regularly, updating keywords or even changing the name of the app will not ensure you any advantage.
-On the contrary, it may harm your visibility.
+Regularly updating keywords or even changing the name of the app will not give you any advantage.
+On the contrary, it may harm your app visibility.
 Google takes into account the conversion rate on keywords into their ranking algorithm.
-So if Google notices your app converts well on a certain keyword they will rank your app higher.
-It does take time to build this authority so changing your title and removing a well performing keyword can harm your app’s visibility.
+So if Google notices that your app converts well on a certain keyword, they will rank your app higher.
+It does take time to build this authority, so changing your title and removing a well-performing keyword can harm your app’s visibility.

 Myth #3: Adding as many keywords as possible will increase your visibility

-Weather App, by Weather Fantasy, repeats the keyword ‘weather’ 3 times in the title, 3 times in the subtitle, and 32 times in the long description.
+Weather App, by Weather Fantasy, repeats the keyword “weather” 3 times in the title, 3 times in the subtitle, and 32 times in the long description.
 They even added the keyword to the developer name.
-Nevertheless, the app does not rank in the top 20 for the keyword ‘weather’.
-On the contrary, keyword-stuffed metadata like this signals to users this is not a very high-quality app.
+Nevertheless, the app does not rank in the top 20 for the keyword “weather.”
+On the contrary, keyword-stuffed metadata like this signals to users that this is not a very high-quality app.

 Myth #4: A great app does not need ASO

-A lot of developers forget that having a great app and being in the respective app stores is enough to ensure a steady stream of organic downloads.
-Creating your app is a journey on its own, but having your app discovered is a different ball game.
-AppTweak research has shown that on average ⅓ of app store searches are searches for generic keywords.
-That means that if you are not optimizing your app’s visibility in the stores, you potentially miss out on ⅓ of potential downloads.
+A lot of developers forget that having a great app and being in the respective app stores is not enough to ensure a steady stream of organic downloads.
+Creating your app is a journey on its own, but having your app discovered is a different ballgame.
+AppTweak research has shown that, on average, ⅓ of app store searches are searches for generic keywords.
+This means that if you are not optimizing your app’s visibility in the stores, you potentially miss out on ⅓ of potential downloads.
 This number is an average and can be much higher for games.
-The App Stores are becoming a crowded place and gaining visibility has become a challenge.
-To grow more you need more downloads and to grow organically within the app store you need to leverage ASO.
+The app stores are becoming a crowded place, and gaining visibility has become a challenge.
+To grow more, you need more downloads and to grow organically within the app stores, you need to leverage ASO.

 Myth #5: You do not need an ASO tool

-To many developers and app-based companies, apps unlike websites seem like comparatively small-scale engagements, not worthy of ASO tools.
-After all, what’s so difficult about changing a couple of keywords, picking a unique name and taking amazing screenshots of your app?
+For many developers and app-based companies, apps, unlike websites, seem like comparatively small-scale engagements not worthy of ASO tools.
+After all, what’s so difficult about changing a couple of keywords, picking a unique name, and taking amazing screenshots of your app?
 Applying the principles of ASO sounds easy, but is very different when you’re trying to implement it.
-Competition is crowded and room for optimization is limited.
-Therefore it is very important to select keywords with a high volume or low difficulty score to increase your chances to rank in the top 10.
-To gain an edge on your competition you should also understand which keywords they are ranking for and find gaps where their visibility is low.
+Competition is crowded and the room for optimization is limited.
+Therefore, it is important to select keywords with a high volume and low difficulty score to increase your chances to rank in the top 10.
+To gain an edge on your competition, you should also understand which keywords they are ranking for and find gaps where their visibility is low.
 ASO tools like AppTweak can help make this research easier.
-Nothing screams power than having all the information on the tip of your fingers, It enables you to make better data-driven decisions to boost your downloads tenfold.
+Nothing screams power more than having all the information at the tip of your fingers.
+It enables you to make better data-driven decisions to boost your downloads tenfold.